Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 - setup : list of commands, that are run once on the beginning
 - between_runs : list of commands, that are run in between each test scenario
 - cleanup : list of commands, that are run once at the end of all tests
+- default_executable (optional) : path to the tested executable; the --executable argument has priority over this
 - scenarios : set of testing scenarios containing:
   - name : test name; must be unique
   - timeout (optional) : time in seconds (can be decimal) after which the run is terminated (SIGTERM).
 10 seconds after SIGTERM, SIGKILL is sent